Policies

 We think too much about land and not enough about space

-• no land tax on that property
+• No land tax on that property

-• the tenant pays for all repairs and maintenance
+• The tenant pays for all repairs and maintenance

-• guaranteed uninterrupted income on the property
+• Guaranteed uninterrupted income on the property

-• a bond of two month’s rent
+• A bond of two-month’s rent

 Another advantage would be predictable rent increases, which could be offset against any agreed improvements to the property undertaken by the renter.